Preston and Kate enjoy numerous DIY projects: painting, tiling, quilting, crafting, gardening, canning, thrifting, cooking—they do it all.

 3. The nice cashier at your local grocery store.

 Do you shop at the same grocery store every week?
 Have you ever considered going to the same cashier every time?
 I have done this, and even though they see lots of people every day at the store, they will start to remember you.
 I have slowly started to learn their names and make small talk.
-I have never taken them cookies before, but its something that I know my hardworking Aldi employee would feel noticed and appreciated by.
+I have never taken them cookies before, but it's something that I know my hardworking Aldi employee would feel noticed and appreciated.

 4. Your trash truck driver.

 Yep, our garbage truck drivers are indeed paid for their job.
 They are also, though, providing a service to our home and community.
 They keep it clean and haul off our trash every week.
 I'm thankful for them, and they are at the top of my list for making some cookies.

 This category is really very broad.
 It can range from a college student to a family with several children living away from extended family.
 Traveling can be hard and many families who'd like to be together just can't.
 Those living away may unintentionally feel left out.
 Remember they need cookies too!

 We recently had new windows installed.
 Throughout the installation process, our handyman spent a lot of time in our home.
 We made an attempt to get to know him and he seemed to enjoy talking to us as he went about his work.
 Because we plan on having him back to help us with additional projects around the home, this would be a great way to be intentional in reaching out to him (not for business, but to truly get to know him and let him know we appreciate his work).

 Most anyone who has had children in their home knows that kids bring many blessings yet also many hardships.
 They are so very dependent on parents and can make holiday traditions a bit cumbersome or more chaotic than expected.
 If you know of a family with a new little baby in tow, help make Mom's life a little easier.
 Even if they don't eat the cookies, she can give them away as though she made them herself.